 COVID-19 Case Management

-William & Mary has established a network of case managers to help members of the community navigate living, study and work following a positive COVID-19 test result, while protecting the individual’s privacy.
+William & Mary has established a network of case managers to help members of the community navigate living, study and work following a positive COVID-19 test result or notification that you're a close contact, while protecting the individual’s privacy.

 The first step is to complete the positive case form at ReportCOVID.wm.edu.

 The form asks basic questions about whether you are a student, faculty or staff member or contractor as well as whether you are currently experiencing symptoms of COVID-19.
-It also asks the dates of your COVID-19 test and when you received results.
+It also asks the dates of your COVID-19 test and when you received results; or when you were informed you are a close contact of an infected indivdual.
 In addition, the form asks for basic information about any areas of campus you frequent, in order to rapidly deploy cleaning and disinfecting crews.

 The COVID-19 management form generates a case number (unrelated to student/employee 930 numbers) that will be used as an identifier internally to protect the privacy of the COVID-19-positive community member.
 William & Mary will not identify the names of people who have contracted COVID-19 publicly or to the greater campus community.